prothegee/DrogonSQL/README.md

 ---

 __Database tables:__
-- Exported data tables are under `/models` directory, may be imported for example
+- Exported data tables are under `/models` directory, you can import it for example

 <br>